leognk/SlimeVolleyballAI/README.md

 # Slime Volleyball AI

-In this project, I trained an agent to play Slime Volleyball using the [NEAT](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies) algorithm (NeuralEvolution of Augmenting Topologies).
+In this project, I trained an agent to play Slime Volleyball using the [NEAT](https://en.wikipedia.org/wiki/Neuroevolution_of_augmenting_topologies) algorithm (NeuroEvolution of Augmenting Topologies).

 <p align="center">
 Left: Baseline - Right: NEAT agent #1 </br>